Health Change Lab

 Grant recipient: Paola Ardiles, Faculty of Health Sciences

-Project team: Shawn Smith, Beedie School of Business, Patricia Mahecha, research assistant
+Project team: Shawn Smith, Beedie School of Business, and Patricia Mahecha, research assistant

 Timeframe: September 2016 to August 2017